Skip to main content Go to home page

 ABC Pty Ltd provides student accommodation to university students in connection with XYZ University, a provider of higher education.
 XYZ University has significant input in the running of the student accommodation provided by ABC Pty Ltd and preference is given to students of XYZ University.

 Taking into these and other factors into account, the student accommodation provided ABC Pty Ltd is not commercial residential premises within the meaning of the GST Act.
-Accordingly, the student accommodation is not eligible student accommodation for CIPT purposes and the property does not have a qualifying use.
+Accordingly, the student accommodation is not eligible student accommodation for CIPT.

-Taking into account these factors and other considerations, the student accommodation provided by ABC Solutions Pty Ltd is commercial residential premises within the meaning of the GST Act.
-Accordingly, the student accommodation is eligible student accommodation for CIPT purposes and the land has a qualifying use.
+Taking into account these factors and other considerations, the student accommodation provided by Sample Enterprise Pty Ltd is commercial residential premises within the meaning of the GST Act.
+Accordingly, the student accommodation is eligible student accommodation for CIPT.

 wrapper